Chameleon-Coder/Chameleon-Coder/code/ruby/README.md

 # Ruby Code (done by Chameleon)
-A cave of just rubies.
+A folder of just .rb files.